mkayaaksoy/RestNode/README.md

 # RestNode
 Simple Rest Api with Node js

+* "npm install" command for install package
-* Please run it with : nodemon server  or node server
+* Please run it with : "nodemon server"  or "node server" in project path.